Karijini National Park

 Karijini National Park is an Australian national park centred in the Hamersley Ranges of the Pilbara region in the northwestern section of Western Australia.
 The park is located north of the Tropic of Capricorn, 1055 km from the state's capital city, Perth.
 Formerly known as Hamersley Range National Park, the park was officially renamed in 1991.

 At 627422 ha, Karijini is the second largest national park in Western Australia (behind Karlamilyi National Park), with rock formations that are estimated at 2.5 billion years old.
 The ideal time to visit Karijini National Park is between May and September, during Australia's late autumn, winter and early spring.
 The days are warm but the nights are cold.
-Summer temperatures which reach 38°C/101°F make it less practical to visit, with added risk of bushfires.
+Summer temperatures which regularly reach in excess of 38 °C make it less practical to visit, with added risk of bushfires.

-The park is physically split into a northern and a southern half by a corridor containing the Hamersley & Robe River railway and the Marandoo iron ore mine.
+The park is physically split into a northern and a southern half by a corridor containing the Hamersley and Robe River railway and the Marandoo iron ore mine.
 Tourist attractions such as gorges and waterfalls are located in the northern half of the park, accessible via sealed and gravel roads.
 There are no sealed access roads in the southern half.